cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 Ghidra is basically a suite software for reverse engineering (SRE) developed by the NSA Research Directorate.

 #### nativeUsernameValidation function analysis
-So we can load in it the library and and analyze the code of the function `nativeUsernameValidation'` :
+We load in it the library and we start to analyze the code of the function `nativeUsernameValidation` :
 ```C
 /* nativeUsernameValidation(unsigned char const*) */
 char * nativeUsernameValidation(uchar *param_1)